UWHustle/hustle/README.md

 ./install_requirements.sh
 ./install_arrow.sh
 ```
 The scripts will install g++9, cmake 3.15 and Apache Arrow.

 Then use cmake to build Hustle:
 ```
 mkdir build
 cd build
-cmake -D CMAKE_BUILD_TYPE=RELEASE ..
+cmake -DCMAKE_BUILD_TYPE=RELEASE ..
 make -j all
 ```